wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.31 =
+* Fixed ability to open widget feeds in lightbox and allow several shortcodes on the same page.
 = Version 2.30 =
 * Added templates, improved admin interface, fixed several bugs.
 Switched caching methods to allow for more real time RSS if desired.
 Updated colorbox version.
 = Version 2.25 =